yangyao/amazon-pilot/docs/DATABASE_DESIGN.md

         return
     }

-    logx.Info("Listening for notifications on channel 'notification_queue'")
+    logx.Info("Listening for events on channel 'notification_queue'")

     for {
         select {